4uwebsite/PWA-Core/README.md

 self.addEventListener('install', evt => {
     console.log('Service Worker installed.')
 })
+#### Caching Shell Assets (Pre-Caching)
+(BlockRef: sw.js-installEvent)
+- Use a cache name constant 'shellAssets-1'.
+- The last digit is changed when cache versioning happens.
+- Nest the caching function inside evt.waitUntil() because the install event is async.
 ### Activate Event (when Service Worker gets activated)
 - This is a good place to do caching as well.
 - Code: in sw.js